akshaybabloo/Car-ND/Project_3/README.md

 Models summary is printed out using `model.summary()`, where `model` is an instantiated variable of `Sequential`.

-Data for training and validation is initialised, that are python `generators`, befor this an custom object `LossHistory` object is initialised, which logs all the loss that is generated by the `fit` method.
+Data for training and validation is initialised, that are python `generators`, before this a custom object `LossHistory` object is initialised, which logs all the loss that is generated by the `fit` method.

 The model is trained using Keras `fit_generator` method, with `8` epochs; each epoch has `20032` steps and `6400` validation steps.
 The custom loss logging method is given to this `fit` method.